morrisfitz/How-to-Make-a-Bed/How to Make Bed.md

    * c) Repeat steps a and b for each of the other corners.

 3) Obtain the top sheet and repeat the tasks outlined in  for the top sheet.
-   If required, apply pressure to any creases on the top sheet by placing the palm of your hand on a creased area and exert a
+   <p>If required, apply pressure to any creases on the top sheet by placing the palm of your hand on a creased area and exert              a force suitable to remove the creases; next, examine each corner of the top sheet to ensure they are correctly tightly under
-   force suitable to remove the creases; next, examine each corner of the top sheet to ensure they are correctly tightly under the mattress.
+   the mattress.

 4) Locate the duvet and the duvet cover to enable you to make the fitted duvet.